psons/tlog/docs/Tlog User Documentation.md

                 Apache

 ## Start making task stories.
-make sure you set JOURNAL_PATH to a value that makes sense for your pwersnonal mamagemet strategy.
+make sure you set JOURNAL_PATH to a value that makes sense for your persnonal mamagement strategy.
-Yo will want to make a shortcut in Explorer (Windows) or Finder (Mac) run tlog to create the journal dir. optionally, set up endeavors too.
+You will want to make a shortcut in Explorer (Windows) or Finder (Mac) run tlog to create the journal dir. optionally, set up endeavors too.